CShatto99/Resume-Projects/README.md

 * Implemented the front-end and back-end of a contact form/page using the Node.js runtime environment.
 * Used HTML5 and CSS3 grids to structure each and style every page on the site from scratch (no Bootstrap).

+### Accessing the website

+If you would like to see the website in its entirety, the domain is [https://exploringdsa.com](http://exploringdsa.com/).
+If you happen to find mistakes with any of the content, notify me through the contact page.

 ### Implementing the Contact Page

 ![ContactPage](https://github.com/CShatto99/Resume-Projects/blob/master/READMEImg/WebsiteContactPage.png)